bhaidar/bhaidar.github.io/_posts/2018-08-17-how-i-created-the-angular-wrapper-for-kendo-ui-controls.md

     };
     ````

-    If you are familiar with using Kendo UI controls, you will notice there's nothnig new here!
+    If you are familiar with using Kendo UI controls, you will notice there's nothing new here!
 This is similar to the way you initialize and use Kendo UI controls outside Angular.
 Teaching you how to use Kendo UI controls is outside the scope of this article.
 You may learn more about the Telerik Kendo UI TreeList jQuery Control by following this link: [TreeList Widget]( https://demos.telerik.com/kendo-ui/treelist/index).

     The code above triggers the **change** event of the TreeList control under the context of a a **zone.run()** block.
 This block functions in the opposite direction to the **zone.runOutsideAngular()** block.

     When the user selects a row on the TreeList control, you want Angular to be aware of this change of selection event.
 Inside the **change** event handle, you can access any locally defined variable, update its value and manipulate it the way you want.
-Because of that, you want Angular to run a change detection cycle so as to catch all the changes performed inside the **change** event handler and to render updated values to the DOM accordingly.
+Because of that, you want Angular to run a change detection cycle to catch all the changes performed inside the **change** event handler and to render updated values to the DOM accordingly.

-1. Finally you run the application by issuing the `ng serve` command at the root of the application.
+4. Finally you run the application by issuing the `ng serve` command at the root of the application.

     ![TreeList Control in Angular](/assets/2018-08-17-p1/treelist-running-in-angular.png)

     The Kendo UI TreeList jQuery control functions as expected inside an Angular Component.

-    Remember, any time you do a change on the library files, you have to build the library again before running the main application.
+    Remember, any change on the library files, you have to build the library again before running the main application.
 For that reason, you can add a helper NPM script into the `package.json` file at the root folder of the application as follows:

     ````
     "start": "npm run build-lib && ng serve", "build-lib": "ng build --prod angular-wrapper-kendo-ui",
     ````

-    The script above ensures that the library is built before running and serving the application.
+    The code ensures that the library is built before running and serving the application.

 >
 You can download the entire library source code from GitHub by following this link: [Angular Wrapper Kendo UI App]( https://github.com/bhaidar/angular-wrapper-kendo-ui-app).